-• Shirts should cover the shoulder and stomach.
-(No tank tops or crop tops).

-- Jeans should not be ripped or have holes.

-- No inappropriate language or logos.

-- No hats or beanies.
+- Shirts should cover the shoulder and stomach.
+No tank tops or crop tops. - Clothes should not be oversized to show any undergarments - Clothes should not be so small to show navels, and/or undergarments - Jeans should not be ripped or have holes. - No inappropriate language or logos. - No hats or beanies.

 If you do not follow the free dress policy, you will lose your privilege.
-(This is subject to administration discretion).
+This is subject to administration discretion.